Iretha/design-patterns/src/com/smdev/behavioral/strategy/README.md

 Uses "Composition over Inheritance" Principle.

 ## What problems does it solve?
 Why to use it?
+1).
 When you want to separate the behavior (the algorithm) from it's host class.
 You can create multiple algorithms, each one encapsulated in a single class and make them interchangeable.

+2).
+Instead of subclassing, because of some differences in the behavior.
+You'd better implement the behaviors as different strategies/ polices (separate classes) and inject them in the constructor.
+Then, you will be able to achieve any combination of behaviors if needed.

 Purpose:
 - To create a family of algorithms